dpedrosac/covidPD/README.md

 # CovidPD
-> predictive factors of worse access to healthcare services during the COVID-19 pandemic
+> A project to identify predictive factors of worse access to healthcare services during the COVID-19 pandemic

 ## Table of Contents
 * [About this Project](#about-this-project)